Winter Kills (film): Plot

 Nick Kegan, half-brother to assassinated U.S. President Timothy Kegan, is pulled into an elaborate conspiracy 19 years after the event.
 Arthur Fletcher, a mysterious man, arrives on Nick's father Pa's oil tanker to reveal that he and another gunman were hired to assassinate President Kegan in 1960.
 Fletcher claims to have hidden the murder weapon in Philadelphia, then dies before he can give more details.
 Nick goes to Philadelphia with two associates, Captain Walt Heller and Miles Garner and retrieves the rifle; they are ambushed, Heller and Miles are killed, and the rifle is stolen.
 Pa is initially dismissive but pivots and pledges to help solve the mystery "for the family".

 Nick meets a series of characters who offer conflicting narratives: Z.K.
 Dawson, a wealthy rival to his father, implicates dead police captain Heller (Nick's associate was an imposter) and his aide Lt.
 Roy Doty.
 Doty confirms corrupt Philadelphia police involvement, and alleges a Mafia connection that funded Kegan's campaign, but which left a $2 million dollar debt to it purportedly unpaid.
-A Lee Harvey Oswald-like patsy would be set up for the presidential slaying, who’d be eliminated by Joe Diamond, a sleazy organized crime-connected nightclub owner himself in hock to the Mob.
+A Lee Harvey Oswald-like patsy would be set up for the presidential slaying, who would be eliminated by Joe Diamond, a sleazy organized crime-connected nightclub owner himself in hock to the Mob.

 Irving Mentor, a Mob-connected gangster Nick meets in Cleveland, adds another layer, claiming the assassination was instigated by a Hollywood studio over financial loss due to an affair between Tim and a movie starlet who committed suicide.
 Nick's girlfriend, Yvette Malone, supposedly an employee at National Magazine, promises to break the story.

 Back in New York, John Cerruti, the family "information czar", offers new twists on the assassination, and reveals he has dirt enough on anybody who’s anyone to blackmail them.
 He drops three bombshells on Nick: Yvette was just an actress paid to manipulate him, and is now lying dead in a college dissecting lab.
 And it was Pa who had Tim killed, dissatisfied with his son's anti-business policies.

 Nick confronts his father at his office in a New York City skyscraper.
 Pa says he owned the movie studio, paid back the mob, and blames the assassination on a nexus of organized crime, the covert world, and big business.
 Cerruti has gone power-mad and is blackmailing him.
 As they argue, Keifetz, a family operative who had brought the dying Fletcher aboard the oil tanker for the deathbed confession, bursts in with orders to kill Nick.
 In the ensuing gunfight, Keifetz and an officer are killed, and Pa seeks to flee Nick's murderous pursuit by going out on a ledge.
 He falls to his death tearing through a giant American flag while shouting at Nick to relocate the family investments to South America.